by Pastor Tim Burt

 You see God isn’t looking to point the finger.
 He isn’t looking for condemnation and guilt.
 He says we have been justified, or you could say, declared not guilty.
 And that is His gift from Himself to us.
 We are saved from wrath!
 We are not guilty.
 When a person repents from their sin and receives Jesus as their Savior, God immediately removes sin and guilt and makes them blameless.
 This is a gift and miracle that no human being is worthy of.

-Many marriages are ruined because they focus on faults and lay guilt for what each other is doing wrong, or is not doing right!
+Many marriages, relationships, and situations are ruined because they focus on faults and lay guilt for what each other is doing wrong, or is not doing right!
 It’s much more profitable and God’s way of doing something when we show mercy and grace when something’s gone wrong.
 It’s more profitable when through that mercy and grace, a couple kindly embraces each other and says, What can I do to better to avoid this next time?
 And if someone does repeat it?
 Show more mercy and grace because the truth is, most people do accidentally repeat offenses.
+Changing your ways is hard but you get there when you work for it!
 Always remember that you as an individual repeat mistakes yet rely daily on God’s mercy and grace for yourself.
 So follow His example.
 Show more mercy and more grace while again, focusing on not casting blame but working toward an amicable solution.
 Its better when we wash each other’s feet.
 It’s better when we overlook offenses and cleanse each other from sin and guilt.
-It’s better when our motivation is to protect the love between each other.
-Blaming doesn’t solve anything.
-Being solution oriented, leading with the mercy and grace of God helps accomplish that and put a stake in guilt and condemnation.
+It’s better when our motivation is to protect the love and relationship between each other.
+Blaming solves nothing and is motivated to get rid of your own guilt.
+Understand that and don’t cave to it.
+Being solution oriented, leading with the mercy and grace of God helps accomplish progress and puts a stake in guilt and condemnation.

 The same goes with children.
 Don’t lay guilt on them.
 Free them up.
 Help them understand what works better.
+Understanding of wrong ways brings transformation.
+Guilt locks in bad behavior leading to avoidance and eventually attitude and behavioral problems.
 Wash them with your love and point them in the right direction.
-Guilt only causes bad feelings leading to avoidance and eventually attitude and behavioral problems.
-Love, instruction, correction mixed with mercy and grace that washes and continually forgives, is powerful in it’s working where holding on to offense and placing blame and fault is the path to destroying all that’s good.
+Love, instruction, correction mixed with mercy and grace that washes and continually forgives, is POWERFUL in it’s working where holding on to offense and placing blame and fault is the path to destroying all that’s good.
 Ephesians 1:4 says that God, through what Jesus did, made us “holy and without blame before Him in love.”

-Prov 17:9 says, “He who covers and forgives an offense seeks love, but he who repeats or harps on a matter separates even close friends.”
+Prov 17:9 NKJV says, “He who covers and forgives an offense seeks love, but he who repeats or harps on a matter separates even close friends.”
 Can you bring this principle of removing guilt and covering an offense into your marriage, into your parenting, and into your workplace?
 The Holy Spirit can teach you how.
-When you lead with mercy and grace and wash their guilt away instead of looking for solutions, you become a powerful vessel of God.
+When you lead with mercy and grace and wash their guilt and look for solutions instead of guilt, you become a powerful vessel of God and effectively use God’s most powerful tool of leadership.
 You becomes like Jesus!

 Pastor Tim Burt